Develop a love and understanding of the outdoors through these fun adventures for teens, ages 13 to 16.

 What do I need to bring?

-When you register for a trip, you will receive the entire information packet, which includes a packing list of personal gear to bring on the trip.
-This includes things like a few changes of clothes, boots and shoes, toiletries, flashlight, hat, sunglasses, water bottles, or other similar items.
-We provide tents, stoves, cooking equipment, all food, and all equipment for canoeing trips.
+When you register for a trip, you will receive an information packet, which includes a packing list of personal gear to bring on the trip.
+This includes things like a few changes of clothes, boots and shoes, toiletries, a sleeping bag, flashlight, hat, sunglasses, water bottles, and other similar items.
+For trips that include camping, we provide tents, stoves, cooking equipment, and all food.
 We are also able to provide backpacks, rain gear, sleeping bags, sleeping pads, hiking boots, and other essential items, which can be borrowed free of charge at the beginning of your program.

 How safe will I be?